 In the 1930’s, Chicago artist Mrs. James Ward Thorne, and her team of exacting artisans, constructed tiny, dollhouse-like rooms depicting historic American and European home interiors.
-Of the ninety-nine she created, Mrs. Thorne gifted sixty-eight of these miniature rooms to the Art Institute of Chicago, one of our country’s largest art museums.
+Of the ninety-nine she created, Mrs. Thorne gifted sixty-eight of these miniature rooms to the Art Institute of Chicago.

 Art Institute of Chicago

-“Because of them being miniature, a special feeling happens – an awareness not occurring when you look at full scale objects,” reflects Lindsay.
+“Because of them being miniature, a special feeling happens,” says Lindsay.
 “If you walk into a period room at a museum, it can be intimidating.
 But when you miniaturize it, your imagination takes over, and it becomes about play,” she continues.

 As Lindsay and I walk through the Thorne Rooms gallery, I peer into the wood-trimmed, glass cases which contain precise replicas of taverns and parlors and dining rooms from the last few hundred years.
-Pointing out the floor coverings, window treatments, and light fixtures “of the day,” Lindsay is excited for me to appreciate all the meticulous details.
+Pointing out the floor coverings, window treatments, and light fixtures “of the day,” Lindsay wants me to appreciate all the meticulous details.

 Mrs. Thorne hired the actual artists, sculptors, textile firms, wallpaper companies, and artisans – those famous in her era – to furnish her miniature rooms.
 She adored the floral bronze intertwining gates on her family crypt and commissioned the same expert to do the metal work for her Gothic Church miniature room.